+45-60 minutes

-45-60 minutes You should definitely know whether your flight is departing from A or B gates and you should have a specific gate number.
-You are most likely to see the GO TO GATE [A2] message of your flight.
+By this time you should have a specific gate number.
+You are most likely to see the GO TO GATE message of your flight.

 30-40 minutes You should have a specific gate number by this time and be at, or on your way to your departure gate.
-You are most likely to see a BOARDING [A2] message.
+You are most likely to see a BOARDING message.